baspete/objectdemo/README.md

 ### Example 1 - Calling a Function Object

-In our first example index.html, we call this function's `get` method like so:
+Open index.html in your text editor and take a look at the `<script>` block near the bottom.
+You'll see:

-	app.functionTweets.get({
+	// Example 1: Calling a function object. app.functionTweets.get({
 	  id:"DEVOPS_BORAT",
 	  el:$("#content1")
 	});

-passing in a `params` hash with the Twitter username and the DOM element into which we'd like to put the results.
+What we're doing here is calling the function `app.function.get` and passing in a `params` hash with the Twitter username and the DOM element into which we'd like to put the results.
 Over in app.js, `app.functionTweets` looks like this:

 	app.functionTweets = {
 	  get: function(params){